onfido/onfido-sdk-ui/test/TESTING_GUIDELINES.md

     - aim for at least version 2.3.0 (test should also run on older versions but nothing can be guaranteed here)
     - make sure `gem` is installed alongside with Ruby
 2. Google Chrome (latest version)
-3. Chromedriver
+3. Chromedriver (WebDriver for Chrome)
     - `brew install chromedriver`
     - **Note:** if you have chromedriver already installed, make sure it's the latest version: `brew upgrade chromedriver`
+4. Firefox (latest version)
+5. Geckdriver (WebDriver for Firefox)
+    - `brew install geckodriver`
+    - **Note:** if you have geckodriver already installed, make sure it's the latest version: `brew upgrade geckodriver`
 4. Bundler
     - `gem install bundler`
 5. Other
-    - Make sure you have at least READ access to `monster` repository on Bitbucket.
+    - Make sure you have at least READ access to `monster` repository on Onfido's Bitbucket (it will work only for Onfidoers)

 ### Test environment